Show All Answers

 An EMT-B certification is not a requirement in order to apply.
 If a candidate is selected for hire without an EMT-B certificate, the candidate must attend and successfully pass the EMT-B course hosted by South Metro Fire Rescue.
-This course is held prior to the start of the Fire Academy.
 A candidate that does not pass the EMT-B course will be eliminated from the hiring process.

 South Metro Fire Rescue conducts two hiring process per year.
 We hold one Fire Academy in the Spring (end of February) and another in the Fall (end of August).
 Please sign up to receive email notification of our job announcement by selecting to receive email alerts.
 To sign up, please visit our job postings page and click on notify me.

 Yes.
 From the home page of our website, click on services then scroll down to Community Services.
 Please note once a hiring cycle starts, ride alongs will be discontinued until the close of the hiring cycle.

 All communication throughout the hiring cycle will be sent to the email address that you provided to the National Testing Network when the FireTEAM test was taken.
 Please be sure to enter your email address correctly on your application and check your email frequently, including your junk or spam email folder.
 All applicants will be notified of their status via email at each phase of the hiring cycle.